Michael Jackson: HIStory, second marriage, fatherhood and Blood on the Dance Floor: HIStory in the Mix (1995–1997)

 "Earth Song" was the third single released from HIStory, and topped the UK Singles Chart for six weeks over Christmas 1995.
-It became the 87th-best-selling single in the UK.
-At the 1996 Brit Awards, Jackson's performance of "Earth Song" was disrupted by Pulp singer Jarvis Cocker, who was protesting what Cocker saw as Jackson's "Christ-like" persona.
-Jackson said the stage invasion was "disgusting and cowardly".
+It became the 87th-best-selling single in UK history.
+At the 1996 Brit Awards, Jackson's performance of "Earth Song" was interrupted by Pulp singer Jarvis Cocker, who said he was protesting what he viewed as Jackson's "Christ-like" persona.
+Jackson called the stage invasion "disgusting and cowardly".